 What do I need to wear and bring?

-Dress warmly in layers; even when it’s hot and sunny onshore, it can be chilly out on the water.
-Sunglasses and sunscreen–plus your camera–are also recommended, as well as snacks and drinks (the operators do provide water).
+Dress warmly in layers: even when it’s hot and sunny onshore, it can be chilly out on the water.
+Sunglasses and sunscreen––plus your camera––are also recommended, as well as snacks and drinks (the operators do provide water and Seabreeze Adventures also offers an add-on lunch deal).
 And don’t worry: all the boats are equipped with washroom facilities.

 How much do the tours cost?

-Both operators offer similar pricing: adult tickets run from $145 to $165 each while children are priced from $85 to $95.
-Tickets for seniors and students range from $125 to $165.
-The peak summer season is particularly busy so booking as far ahead as possible is highly recommended.
-Keep in kind that prices are subject to change, so be sure to check with the operators for current rates when you’re ready to book.
+Each operator offers similar pricing, with most tickets priced from $165 to $175 per person.
+Concession prices for children and seniors sometimes apply––check with the operator at time of booking.
+The peak summer season is particularly busy, so booking ahead is highly recommended.
+Keep in kind that prices are subject to change, so be sure to check for current rates when you’re ready to make your reservation.

 How do I get to my tour?